ESR 2 – Thermo-desorption PTR-MS for measuring organic compounds in deep ice

-Supervisors: R. Holzinger (Univ. of Utrecht, NL), M. Hutterli (TOFWERK, CH)
+Supervisors: Holzinger (Univ. of Utrecht, NL), M. Hutterli (TOFWERK, CH)

-Academic secondments: University of Venice (IT); Non-academic secondments: TOFWERK (CH)
+Academic secondment: Univ. of Venice (IT); Non-academic secondment: TOFWERK (CH)

 Key words: PTR-MS, organic matter, thermal desorption, dissolved organics, mass spectrometry